 International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 Months of entry

 The Masters in Information Technology is an intensive, practically oriented taught postgraduate programme which will equip you with advanced IT skills.
+This is a conversion degree programme intended for students without a computing science background.
 You will apply your knowledge and skills by conducting a development project.

 - The School is a member of the Scottish Informatics and Computer Science Alliance: SICSA.
 This collaboration of Scottish universities aims to develop Scotland's place as a world leader in Informatics and Computer Science research and education.

 - You will have opportunities to meet employers who come to make recruitment presentations, and often seek to recruit our graduates during the programme.

 - You will benefit from having 24-hour access to a computer laboratory equipped with state-of-the-art hardware and software.